- Prague, Czech Republic

 The Prague program is ideal for students interested in studying and living in an extraordinary medieval city.
 Prague is an open textbook of modern and traditional literature, art, architecture, and culture enclosed in the beautiful scenery of the city, including its walls, castles, and frescoes.
 You will learn the basics of the Czech language in a two-week Czech intensive course offered at the beginning of each semester.
 Each semester also includes at least two one-day field trips and an optional 1-credit Vienna and Budapest Field Study course.
 There are exceptional opportunities to discover the cultural. and historical richness of Prague and Central Europe.
 You may also choose to complete an internship, which provides an unmatched opportunity to practice your language skills and gain international professional experience.
 Yearlong students experience all four seasons that are typical for Central Europe- colorful walls with harvest festivals, quiet winters with traditional customs and winter sports, fresh springs with blossoming flowers filling Prague's parks, and warm summers with outdoor festivals.
 The Czech city of Plzen (Pilsen), 60 miles west of Prague, is preparing for the status of the European Capital of Culture in 2015

-Stay for one semester or a full year and choose from a wide range of courses with a focus on Central Europe and the Czech Republic.
+Stay for a summer, one semester semester or a full year and choose from a wide range of courses with a focus on Central Europe and the Czech Republic.
 You may take courses in politics, literature, history, business, psychology, sociology, and the arts.
 However, the academic courses are only a part of the intended value of a semester abroad.
 Participation in formal and informal activities, such as field trips to local castles and historical sites, form an integral part of the program.

 Program fees include tuition, orientation, field trips and health insurance.